-- 1. Identify the major sources of air pollution and understand their effects on health and environment. - 2.
-Evaluate the dispersion of air pollutants in the atmosphere and to develop air quality models. - 3.
-Ascertain and evaluate sampling techniques for atmospheric and stack pollutants. - 4.
-Choose and design control techniques for particulate and gaseous emissions.
+- 1 Identify the major sources of air pollution and understand their effects on health and environment. - 2 Evaluate the dispersion of air pollutants in the atmosphere and to develop air quality models. - 3 Ascertain and evaluate sampling techniques for atmospheric and stack pollutants. - 4 Choose and design control techniques for particulate and gaseous emissions. - 5 Demonstrates the knowledge about Air pollution control which is essential for environmental protection and it gives a particular solution to the life threating problem.